lpsm-dev/wsl-dev-setup/README.md

 * Default gitignore and editorconfig.
 * GitLeaks file.
-* Semantic Release file.
+* Semantic Release + Plugins configuration to GitHub.
 * NPM modules automation.
-  * Commitlint - Conventional Commits.
+  * Commitlint - Conventional Commits using a custom Angular Convention.
   * Git Hooks with Husky.

 ## ➤ How to contribute